B+ TREE: Search, Insert and Delete Operations

 Why use B+ Tree

-• Key are primarily utilized to aid the search by directing to the proper Leaf.
+• Keys are primarily utilized to aid the search by directing to the proper leaf.

-• B+ Tree uses a “fill factor” to manage the increase and decrease in a tree.
+• A B+ Tree uses a “fill factor” to manage the increase and decrease in a tree.

 • In B+ trees, numerous keys can easily be placed on the page of memory because they do not have the data associated with the interior nodes.
 Therefore, it will quickly access tree data that is on the leaf node.

-• A comprehensive full scan of all the elements is a tree that needs just one linear pass because all the leaf nodes of a B+ tree are linked with each other.
+• A comprehensive full scan of all the elements needs just one linear pass because all the leaf nodes of a B+ tree are linked with each other.

 B+ Tree vs. B Tree

-Here, are the main differences between B+ Tree vs. B Tree
+Here are the main differences between a B+ Tree and a B Tree.

 B+ Tree B Tree